Complete affine manifolds with Anosov holonomy groups: Introduction

 \subsection{Main result}

-In this paper, we connect the partial hyperbolicity in the sense of the dynamical system and the P-Anosov properties.
-The significance and the motivation of the main result are written in \cite{AF2}.
+In this paper, we establish connections between partial hyperbolicity in the context of dynamical systems and P-Anosov properties.
+The significance and motivation of the main result are detailed in Part 2.

+Unlike the abstract dominated splitting discussed in many previous articles such as \cite{BPS} and \cite{KP22}, here we require actual splitting of smooth bundles and smooth flows, along with the presence of expanding and contracting properties in addition to the domination property.